feniljain/knowledge-base/miscellaneous/anime/README.md

  * Euphoria
  * 2.43
  * Run with the wind
- * Given
- * Daily life of the immortal king
  * Hotarubi no Mori e
- * Ao hau ride
  * Kobayashi no maid dragon
  * Love tyrant
  * Tamako love story